microsoft/EdgeML/README.md

 [People](http://harsha-simhadri.org/EdgeML/People/) who have contributed to this [project](https://www.microsoft.com/en-us/research/project/resource-efficient-ml-for-the-edge-and-endpoint-iot-devices/).

 ### Requirements
-* Linux.
+* Linux:
   * gcc version 5.4.
 Other gcc versions above 5.0 could also work.
   * We developed the code on Ubuntu 16.04LTS.
 Other linux versions could also work.
   * You can either use the Makefile in the root, or cmake via the build directory (see below).

-* For Windows 10
+* Windows 10:
   * Visual Studio 2015.
-For this, use cmake (see below)
+Use cmake (see below).
   * For Anniversary Update or later, one can use the Windows Subsystem for Linux, and the instructions for Linux build.

-* On both Linux and Windows, you need an implementation of BLAS, sparseBLAS and vector math calls.
+* On both Linux and Windows 10, you need an implementation of BLAS, sparseBLAS and vector math calls.
   We link with the implementation provided by the [Intel(R) Math Kernel Library](https://software.intel.com/en-us/mkl).
   Please download later versions (2017v3+) of MKL as far as possible.
   The code can be made to work with other math libraries with a few modifications.